 If you want to perform a reset, it helps to record existing temperature settings so they're still available if you forget or erase them.
 Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-Once you have recorded your preferences, go to Settings, select Reset and press.
-You will then have five options:
+After writing down this information, go to Settings, select Reset and press.
+You can choose from five options:

-• Network: With a network reset, it erases connection info and your Nest will no longer be connected to Wi-Fi.
-It also forgets your Wi-Fi password.
+• Network: If you select this reset option, it erases connection info and your Nest will no longer be connected to Wi-Fi.
+Use this option if you want your Nest to forget your Wi-Fi password.

-• All Settings: The most far-reaching option, using the All Settings reset option removes all your personal settings and learning.
+• All Settings: This reset clears all your personal settings and learning.

 2. How to Connect Nest Thermostat to Wi-Fi